-It is now very common for clinicians to carry out consultations with patients over the ‘phone.
+It is now very common for clinicians to carry out consultations with patients over the ‘phone or on the internet.

 If you have time to prepare for the consulation here are some suggestions.
 This is part of our patient led clinical education work.
 The aim being to help all patients / users of health and care services lead on their own care.